BlinkDL/RWKV-LM/README.md

 1. predict the next token. sometimes this is easy (obvious next token).

-2. collect info so later token can use it. this is always hard.
+2. collect all prev ctx info so later token can use it. this is always hard.

-the time_shifted channels can focus on (2).
-So we have good propagation of info.
-It's like some kind of residual connection.
+the time_shifted channels can focus on (2). so we have good propagation of info. it's like some kind of residual connection.

 ***

 p.s.
-There is a MHA_pro model in this repo with strong performance.
+There is aother MHA_pro model in this repo with strong performance.
 Give it a try :)

 ***